Video Version at: https://fb.watch/4oVaEaTQOJ/

 Feels good ≠ Fixing things.
 Therapy vs Therapeutic…And why you’re screwed.

 Here is a simple 4 step “contraction” list of exercises to help re-balance your system.
-We call these fixes, “Hacks” – as in we’re hacking the body and nervous system by doing contractions (to the backside) and stretches (to the front side) at the same time to jump start the body back to correct form and posture.
-More importantly, we’re doing them appropriately to the right areas.
+We call these fixes, “Hacks” – as in we’re hacking the body and nervous system by doing contractions (to the backside) and stretches (to the front side) at the same time to jump-start the body back to correct form and posture.
+More importantly, we’re doing them appropriately in the right areas.

 Try these for 2 weeks and see if you feel and move better and are better balanced from front to back.
 You have been over-stretching, stop it…